jessepav/lacygoill-wiki-backup/vim/plugin.md

 Vim plugin for insert mode completion of words in adjacent tmux panes

-If you're using  Vim in tandem with  Tmux you might be familiar  with this pesky
+If you're using  Vim in tandem with  tmux you might be familiar  with this pesky
 situation:

-You're happily  editing your lovely  files in Vim, when  you notice you  need to type a word that you can see in a different Tmux pane right next to Vim.
+You're happily  editing your lovely  files in Vim, when  you notice you  need to type a word that you can see in a different tmux pane right next to Vim.

 This might be some secret key found in your REPL or the name of a failing test.

-Usually the interesting text is too short to warrant switching panes and going into Tmux' copy mode, so you end typing it out again.
+Usually the interesting text is too short to warrant switching panes and going into tmux' copy mode, so you end typing it out again.

 But fear no longer!

-This plugin adds a completion function that  puts all words visible in your Tmux panes right under your fingertips.
+This plugin adds a completion function that  puts all words visible in your tmux panes right under your fingertips.

 Just enter insert  mode, start typing any  word you see and  press <C-X><c-u> to